 - This is another excerpt from Father John Bartunek’s new book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

-Art: Old book bindings at the Merton College Library, Oxford, England, Tom Murphy VII, 25 August 2005, CCA-SA; The Fountain of Youth, Alex Proimos, 22 August 2011, CCA, Wikimedia Commons.
+Art for this post on what books have to do with faith: Old book bindings at the Merton College Library, Oxford, England, Tom Murphy VII, 25 August 2005, CCA-SA 3.0 Unported; The Fountain of Youth, Alex Proimos, 22 August 2011, CCA; both Wikimedia Commons.